sin5678/inav_cn_wiki/PID-description.md

 This PID-controller is an Acceleration-to-Throttle controller

 * **VEL_P** - defined how much throttle quad will add/reduce to achieve desired velocity
-* **VEL_I** - controls compensation for hover throttle (and vertical air movement, termals).
+* **VEL_I** - controls compensation for hover throttle (and vertical air movement, thermals).
 This can be zero if hover throttle is precisely 1500us.
 Too much VEL I will lead to vertical oscillations, too low VEL I will cause drops or jumps when ALTHOLD is enabled, very low VEL I can result in total inability to maintain altitude
 * **VEL_D** - acts as a dampener for acceleration.
-VEL D will resist any velocity change regardless of its nature (reqested by VEL P and VEL I or induced by wind).
+VEL D will resist any velocity change regardless of its nature (requested by VEL P and VEL I or induced by wind).

 ## PID regulators in POSHOLD/RTH/WP modes (XY-controller)